 Go glamping in quirky lodges and yurts (self-catering; each sleeps 2-7) in the Yorkshire Dales, complete with a café serving homespun fare”

 The mood is informal and relaxed, appealing to couples and families in search of an authentic yet comfortable back-to-nature adventure.
 Great attention to detail is paid in everything from the rustic décor to the activities on offer.
 Swinton Bivouac also hosts groups (there’s a larger Loft sleeping 10) and organises woodland weddings at the Druid’s Temple, a 200-year-old folly set among the pines nearby.
 There’s plenty to do: hiking, cycling, visiting castles and waterfalls, and tasting famous Dales produce such as Wensleydale cheese and Black Sheep beer.
 And you don’t have to go far - trails lead out from the site, and there's a homely café for those who don’t want to self-cater, serving delicious food prepared from local ingredients.

 - A peaceful, rural location with sweeping views across the valley and moorland - restful for adults and liberating for kids

 - Ideal for families, with a play area and organised activities (crafts, nature trails).
-Yurts have a double bed, 2 singles and space for a rollaway bed; lodges have 2 doubles and 3 singles
+Yurts have a double bed and 2 singles; lodges have 2 doubles and 3 singles

 - Generous breakfasts, lunches and dinners in the cosy café, plus local beer; takeaway meals and picnics are available with 24 hours’ notice